Here’s an example of crashing against the limitations of descriptive analytics:

 Maturing training data, reporting, and forecasting isn’t as difficult as it sounds.
 Here’s what to keep in mind:

 The best tech won’t help you unless you’ve embraced a mindset shift away from mere reporting and toward business intelligence.
 The bad news is, making this mindset shift is difficult.
-The good news is, you’ve already found the most flexible, customizable training operations platform available to enterprise teams.
+The good news is, you’ve already found the most flexible, customizable training management system available to enterprise teams.

 Administrate is our software.
-It is a robust training operations platform that makes it possible to connect training to data from anywhere in your organization.
+It is a robust training management system that makes it possible to connect training to data from anywhere in your organization.
 Once that connects is made, Administrate can capture, store, analyze and action training data no matter if it came from your LMS, HRIS, or some other system unique to your business.

 But, even with all of these capabilities you will still be stuck merely reporting on your progress with descriptive analytics if you aren’t building a blueprint for training data.
 Architecting advanced learning analytics should be your first next step.